Italian Renaissance Art - a personal voyage into art history.

-This site explores all the major masterpieces of Italian Renaissance Art.
-From the fourteenth-century period known as the Proto-Renaissance, championed by Giotto de Bondone and his contemporaries, to the Renaissance of the fifteenth and sixteenth centuries.
+Italian Renaissance Art is an introduction to the major masterpieces, artists, and ideas that reshaped European culture between the fourteenth-century period known as the Proto-Renaissance, to the Renaissance of the fifteenth and sixteenth centuries.

 Leonardo da Vinci, Michelangelo, and Raphael are names that are familiar to most, but the workshops of Florence, Venice and other city-states of Italy produced a procession of gifted and well-trained artists whose legacy endures to this day.
 Artists such as Masaccio, Fra Angelico, Piero Della Francesca, and Sandro Botticelli are among the many names who laid the platform leading to the achievements of the High Renaissance in Italy and beyond.